michelled/weavly.org/src/about.md

         needs.
       link: https://bridges-canada.com
       image: /assets/media/20122485921_8dfcf134e3_o.jpg
       imageAlt: "Image of several kids talking.
-One of the kids is on powered wheelchair and using a single switch. "
+One of the kids is seated on a powered wheelchair and using a single switch. "
 layout: layouts/about
 permalink: /about/